Falavarjan County: Overview

 The city of Falavarjan has a special place due to its close proximity to the metropolis of Isfahan.
 Also, due to its proximity to the Zobahan highway and ease of connection with other neighboring cities, it is one of the busiest suburbs of Isfahan.
 The bridge of this city which is called Vargon is the only double arched bridge of Zayandehrood.

 The most important historical structures in the county are in the Pirbakran Mausoleum, and the historical mosque of the village of Oshtorjan (now the city of Imanshahr).

 The city of Falavarjan has a long history and is one of the oldest central parts of Isfahan.
 It has also been a place for many migratory animals and birds due to its unique and pleasant climate.

-Falavarjan city is one of the historical cities of Isfahan province with a total area of 319 square kilometers.The city has a wide bank of the Zayandeh River, which is very important in this regard.The soil of Falavarjan in the past was very coastal and fertile, and this has led to great prosperity in agriculture, especially rice cultivation.However, despite the recent drought, the city's cultivated lands gradually declined.
+Falavarjan city is one of the historical cities of Isfahan province with a total area of 319 square kilometers.
+The city has a wide bank of the Zayandeh River, which is very important in this regard.
+The soil of Falavarjan in the past was very coastal and fertile, and this has led to great prosperity in agriculture, especially rice cultivation.
+However, despite the recent drought, the city's cultivated lands gradually declined.

 It is bounded on the east by Isfahan County, on the north by Khomeyni Shahr County, on the south by Mobarakeh County, on the northwest by Najafabad County, and on the west by Lenjan County.

-There is a village called Barzan near Falavarjan today, which was drunk through the material of Kopan.
-Later, due to the bridge over the river, it was renamed Vergan Bridge, later Varjan Bridge, and finally Falavarjan.